 p-values in parentheses. ***,**,* Statistically significant at the 1, 5, 10 per cent level; **†,*† Borderline at the 5, 10 per cent level

 The full results for discretionary fines, reported in Appendix Table A2(a), show that in five from six cases the respective pre-election negative effect has a more or less offsetting positive post-election effect (statistically significant in all but one case).
-This pattern of offsetting negative pre-election and positive post-election effects is particularly clear in the custom/imports fines series reported in Table 3.
+This pattern of offsetting negative pre-election and positive post-election effects is particularly clear in the customs/imports fines series reported in Table 3.
 This suggests that the negative pre-election effects do not reflect underlying changes in trend.

 Table 3.
-Electoral effects of custom fines before and after parliamentary elections (p-values in parentheses) (from Appendix Table A3(a))
+Electoral effects of customs fines before and after parliamentary elections (p-values in parentheses) (from Appendix Table A3(a))